Self-Loathing: Why You Hate Yourself and How to Forgive Yourself Instead

 “When you stop living your life based on what others think of you real life begins.
 At that moment, you will finally see the door of self acceptance opened.”Shannon Alder

 You are a gift to the world.
 You are unique because no one like you has come before, and nor will someone like you will ever exist.
-All your weaknesses, strengths, talents and skills are part of your uniqueness.
+All your weaknesses, strengths, talents, and skills are part of your uniqueness.

 Now all you have to do is choose greatness every day.
 Your limitless potential is ready to be actualized.
 But if you want to actualize it, you must take your own path.
 Your path only becomes visible to you when you live according to your nature.

 These days, it’s harder than ever before to find yourself and be yourself.
-You have so many people telling you who you should be, what you should want and what you should do.
+You have so many people telling you who you should be, what you should want, and what you should do.

 Don’t take any advice like you take orders.
 Most people are so accustomed to taking orders that they outsource decision-making to others.
-Listen to all, but take your own advice by connecting with your higher yo.
+Listen to all, but take your own advice by connecting with your higher self.
 You can derive infinite wisdom from within yourself.

-The más you listen to your higher self, the easier you can connect with it.
+The more you listen to your higher self, the easier you can connect with it.
 Because as you head towards your path, you become more natural.
 When you know yourself more, express yourself authentically to further increase your self-knowledge.
 Self-expression leads to self-awareness, which leads to your true self.

 When you’re aligned with your nature, self-growth also becomes natural because that’s what all living beings do.
 All plants and animals grow and mature.
 Nature takes care of your physical growth, but your spiritual growth only happens when you live according to your true nature.